Why Couples Therapy?

 You're not sure if you can make it work - or if you even want to.

 How Couples Counseling Can Help

 Prospect Therapy is an affirming practice that welcomes couples of all genders and orientations, including lesbian, gay, bisexual, pansexual, transgender, and nonbinary folks.
-I am a queer therapist and have been working with the LGBTQ+ community since 2011.
-I recognize the impact that internalized homo/bi/transphobia and heterosexism can have on queer relationships and help couples work through their issues without ignoring or pathologizing their sexual orientation or gender identity.
+I am a bisexual cisgender woman and have been working with the LGBTQ+ community since 2011.
+I recognize the impact that internalized homo/bi/transphobia and heterosexism can have on queer relationships.
+I don't over-emphasize or ignore your sexual orientation or gender identity.

 We approach all couples and relationships from a sex-positive, kink-affirmative stance and welcome consensually-non-monogamous (CNM) relationships into therapy.

 Whether you are considering exploring these types of relationships or have long-established partnerships, (or are somewhere in the middle), we don't take a stigmatizing or pathologizing stance.
 That is, we don't think it's "because of your trauma," or that you "have commitment issues," or try to encourage monogamous marriage as the ideal end goal for 100% of relationships.